 Science

 Forensic Workshop Held in Porvorim by Goa Legal Services

-The Goa State Legal Services Authority, functioning under the aegis of the National Legal Services Authority (NALSA), in collaboration with the Goa High Court Bar Association, recently organized a series of workshops focused on forensic evidence at Porvorim.
+The Goa State Legal Services Authority, under the aegis of NALSA, in association with the Goa High Court Bar Association, held a series of workshops on forensic evidence at Porvorim.
+Experts provided insights into narcotics detection and scientific analysis under the NDPS Act.

+Science